henrietta-k/adapt-learning-wiki/Peer-Code-Review.md

-After writing some code (be it in the form of a new feature, or bug fix), it must go through a vetting process by the Adapt collaborators before it is incorporated in the collaborator-maintained codebases:
+All code must go through a peer-approval process before it is merged with any of the collaborator-maintained codebases.
+This is to ensure that it firstly 'scratches' the intended 'itch', and complies to the guidelines set out by the project.

+## The Process

+When code is ready for review, the below process is followed:

 1. Code is submitted for review as a pull request.
 1. Code is then reviewed by peers using GitHub's [pull-request review](https://help.github.com/articles/about-pull-request-reviews/) feature to leave comments where necessary and give an approval/rejection.
 1. Code is amended if needed until it satisfies the required number of approvals.
 1. Provided all unit tests are passing, code is merged.

+## The Rules

-The process is governed by these rules:
+The reviewing process is governed by these rules:

 * The developer who submits the PR is not allowed to submit a review.
 * If a commit is added to the PR, any previously given reviews are invalidated.
 Everyone must re-post their verdicts after reviewing the commit.
 * Any new functionality/feature requests uncovered during review of a PR must be separated into new issues/PRs, unless directly related.